HomeMy WebLinkAboutcoa.lu.ca.Code Simplifications and Amendments.A076-99A076-99

 This eliminates many pages and helps to clarify the Code requirements.

-The requirements, for the AH/PUD zone district were greatly' simplified.
+The requirements for the AHIPUD zone district were greatly simplified.
 The 70% affordable

 8

-'total bedrooms as oppoi~to units.
-The category mix that is ~,ed will be set forth in the
+total bedrooms as oppo400 units.
+The category mix that is reed will be set forth in the

 Affordable Housing Guidelines.